ircv3/ircv3-specifications/extensions/webirc-3.3.md

 Other use cases can include bouncer services that wish to pass user information to the IRC server.

 ## Limitations
-WebIRC requires that the both WebIRC server and IRC server be configured to accept the connection, included a set password and, ideally, specified, hostnames as specified in the below security section.
+WebIRC requires that the both WebIRC gateway and IRC server be configured to accept the connection in advance.
+Specific reccomendations are outlined below in the [Security Considerations](#security-considerations) section.

 ## Security Considerations
 WebIRC allows anyone with a valid password to successfully connect to the IRC server and spoof any desired hostname.
-IRC servers SHOULD use secure passwords, SHOULD limit the IP addresses of accepted WebIRC servers, and SHOULD reject any connections that do come from a valid IP using a correct password.
-Because the possibility for hostname spoofing exists, IRC servers SHOULD attempt to validate hostnames and match them to the IP addess.
-It is the responsibility of the IRC server to verify the authenticity of connecting users.
+IRC servers SHOULD use secure passwords, SHOULD whitelist the IP addresses for the allowed WebIRC gateway servers, and SHOULD reject any connections that attempt to use the WEBIRC command that do not come from a whitelisted IP address or using an incorrect password.
+Because the possibility for hostname spoofing exists, IRC servers MAY attempt to further validate or resolve hostnames or and match them to the IP addess.
+It is the responsibility of the IRC server to verify the authenticity of connecting users and perform additional security checks as they see fit.
 To assist network operators and prevent abuse, IRC servers SHOULD show when a WebIRC connection is in use and SHOULD provide the original host when possible.

 ## Current Implementations
 Although many IRCDs and webchat applications having current WEBIRC implementations, none currently follow this specification.